How to Use Macro to Create Folders from Excel List (3 Methods)

 End Sub

 • This code will run when the CommandButton1 is clicked.
-It will call the Get_Folder() function and return the Folder address to the TextBox1.
+It calls the Get_Folder() function and returns the Folder address to TextBox1.

 Private Sub CommandButton2_Click()